What is arbitration?

 The arbitration process can also be combined with mediation, in which case the mediation / arbitration occurs in a two separate and distinct steps.
 First, you resolve everything you can by agreement with the assistance of an independent third party during mediation.
 Whatever issues remain outstanding are then resolved by the independent third party, rendering a binding decision.

-Our expertise in arbitration
+Our experience in arbitration

 Our senior divorce lawyers have extensive experience representing clients in arbitrations and also act as arbitrators and render binding decisions pursuant to the Arbitration Act.